Cumulant GAN

-The parameter estimation for the cumulant GAN is performed using the SGD algorithm.
-Algorithm~\ref{cumgan:alg} presents the core part of SGD's update steps where we exclude any regularization terms for clarity purposes.
+The parameter estimation for the cumulant GAN is performed using the SGDA algorithm.
+Algorithm~\ref{cumgan:alg} presents the core part of SGDA's update steps where we exclude any regularization terms for clarity purposes.
 Namely, $\eta$ and $\theta$ are the parameters of the discriminator and the generator, respectively, while $\lambda$ is the learning rate.
 The proposed loss function is not the difference of two expected values, therefore, the order between differentiation and expectation approximation does matter.
 We choose to first approximate the expected values with the respective statistical averages as

-Then, we apply the differentiation operator which results in a weighted version of SGD as shown in Algorithm~\ref{cumgan:alg}.
+Then, we apply the differentiation operator which results in a weighted version of SGDA as shown in Algorithm~\ref{cumgan:alg}.
 Interestingly, several recent papers \cite{burda2015importance,li2016renyi,hu2018on,hjelm2018boundary,pantazis2019training} included a weighting perspective in their optimization approach.

 The difference between WGAN and cumulant GAN for the update steps is the weights $w_i^\beta$ and $w_i^\gamma$.
 In WGAN, the weights are constant and equal to $\frac{1}{m}$ while in cumulant GAN they are defined for any $i=1,...,m$ by { } The weights redistribute the sample distributions based on the assessment of the current discriminator.
-Fig.~\ref{cumgan:weights:fig} demonstrates the change of the weight relative to uniform weights for $\beta,\gamma>0$.
+Fig.~\ref{cumgan:weights:fig} qualitatively demonstrates the change of the weight relative to uniform weights for $\beta,\gamma>0$.
 The weights place more emphasis on the real samples associated with the smallest $D(x_i)$ values.